zeroc-ice/ice-debian-packaging/csharp/BuildInstructions.md

 Upon completion, the Ice assemblies are placed in the `Assemblies` subdirectory.

+You can add Strong Naming signatures to Ice assemblies by setting the following environment variables:

+ - PUBLIC_KEYFILE Identity public key used to delay sign the assembly
+ - KEYFILE Identity full key pair used to sign the assembly

+If only PUBLIC_KEYFILE is set, the assemblies are delay signed during the build and you must re-sign the assemblies with the full identity key pair.

+If only KEYFILE is set, the assemblies are fully signed during the build using KEYFILE.

+If both PUBLIC_KEYFILE and KEYFILE are set, assemblies are delay signed during the build using PUBLIC_KEYFILE and re-signed after the build using KEYFILE.
+This can be used for generating [Enhanced Strong Naming](3) signatures.

+You can also sign the Ice binaries with Authenticode by setting the following environment variables:

+ - SIGN_CERTIFICATE to your Authenticode certificate
+ - SIGN_PASSWORD to the certificate password

-If you want to run the test suite without building the entire source base, use this
+If you want to build the test suite without building the entire source base, use this command:
-command:

     msbuild msbuild\ice.proj /p:ICE_BIN_DIST=all

 The build will automatically install ZeroC's official Ice binary NuGet packages if necessary.

 ## Running the .NET Tests